AmrShakhshirUDE/ML-passWizard-Learning-Analytics-UDE-Project/README.md

 ## To deploy
 1. Import `allData.csv` as frontend dataset into Atlas (Cloud DB Service) <br /> and `numValuesComb.csv` as backend dataset into Atlas as a new collection in same database.
-[This](https://docs.atlas.mongodb.com/import/mongoimport/)tutorial may help you.
+[This](https://docs.atlas.mongodb.com/import/mongoimport/) tutorial may help you.

 2. In the top level directory, go to `wsgi.py` file